SimonScapan/nlp-song-recommendation/README.md

-# Project MURCAS - MUsic ReCommendation Software
+# Project MURAT - MUsic Recommendation AutomaT

 The project was created in connection with the "Data Science Entwicklungen" Module in the Natural Language Processing (NLP) Lecture in the Data Science course at the Baden-Württemberg Cooperative State University (DHBW) Mannheim.
 An extended documentation is stored as a scientific elaboration as PDF.